RavensbourneWebMedia/UX-design/sessions/02/README.md

 ![](assets/Concept_One_Pager_Fransisco, Joe.jpg)

+By Fransisco & Joe.

 ![](assets/Conect one pager_Ajay_Afsara.png)

+By Afsara & Ajay.

 ![](assets/concept 1 pager_Dean, Ben.png)

+By Ben & Dean

 ### Your turn

 1. Individually, sketch out a concept one-pager (15 minutes).
 * Discuss it  with your team mates (15 minutes).
 * For next week's session, put together the best bits of your sketches into a team's concept one-pager.
-* Share both your sketches and the team one-pager on Slack in the `#ux-design` channel.
+* Share both your sketches and the team one-pager on today's [Google Doc](https://docs.google.com/document/d/1Pk6vYGCK1c-syq9iox2l9OMT4KV-Wk1ewfjxi7VgxM0/edit?usp=sharing) under your team name.

 # Homework